a story of representation

 Which is the image that tells the story of the French Revolution?
 Evidently, it is the famous popular painting with the bare breasted woman leading the people on to rebellion.
 A painting expressing the haste and verve of the period.
 Presumably also possible as a pin up poster.

 A painting created almost forty years after the outbreak of the revolution, and not by someone who took part in the events.
 So, is there an image painted by a person who did take part?
 But ought not such a work have been discovered and disseminated by critically-minded historians and writers?
-I search in books and on the internet, doubtful to call into question something so acknowledged, established, and acclaimed as the image of the French Revolution.
+I search in literature and on the internet, doubtful to call into question something so acknowledged, established, and acclaimed as the image of the French Revolution.

 Wonderful!
 Except for the fact that I have neither the time nor the finances to visit there.
 In any case, not presently.
 So, I print out the two images in colour and put them beside each other; the popular speedy victorious painting by Eugène Delacroix from 1830 and the onerously beautiful painting by Nanine Vallain from 1793.
-Why are they so different to each other even though they bear the same title, comment on the same time period, and picture the same allegory?
+Why are they so different to each other even though they bear the same title, are considered to comment on the same time period, and picture the same allegory?
 Why is Nanine’s work residing in the shadow in literature and media?
 How can it be that a painting by a woman, created at the time of the perhaps most renowned historical event, is still largely unknown?

 “Please help fill in the facts for this biographical entry”.
 It is difficult to find biographical facts about the artist.
 I detect a sentence here and there in French and British art encyclopaedias.
 Aside from that, near nothing.
 So, I return to the image, the masterpiece that was left in the cellar of art history for so long.
 Perhaps due to a happenstance, perhaps because some influential friend of Delacroix thought that one (1) masterpiece of the French Revolution was enough.
 The exact reason is of lesser importance.